pudly/schmopera-hugo/content/articles/virgina-opera-tosca.md

 And it's unfortunate too, because I wonder if I would have enjoyed the Virginia Opera performance of my favorite opera more had I not had such an [exquisite example of the piece](/alkema-a-world-class-tosca-at-wno/) so fresh in my memory.
 As it is, Virginia Opera's outing of Puccini's "shabby little shocker," came off as mostly just shabby.
 But it speaks to the quality of Puccini's masterful writing that such an unimpressive performance of _Tosca_ still makes for a fairly entertaining evening.

+> An all-out brawl broke out on stage in a moment of over-the-top camp.

 In her staging, Lillian Groag attempted to create a Zeffirellian feel of excitement and bustle, but the result was often clumsy and overly busy.
 There were children darting back and forth, and city folk taking a moment to stop into the chapel where Mario Cavaradossi was working to admire the art, or later in Act II following Mario's exclamation of "Vittoria!
 Vittoria!" when he managed to briefly escape and an all-out brawl broke out on stage in a moment of over-the-top camp.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1571103439/media/2019/10/VAOperaTOSCA-3101_zycwbp.jpg){{% /md %}}